Organic Augsburg: Eat & sleep

 For last minute travel provisions you can buy an organic snack or sandwich at the Hofpfisterei bakery branch five minutes from the main train station.
 Unfortunately it's closed both on Saturdays and Sundays.

-If you have ten more minutes you may also proceed to the Schubert branch at the tram hub of Königsplatz.
+Alternatively you may proceed to the Schubert branch at the tram hub of Königsplatz.
 There used to be a serviced day cafe but after some reconstruction work the area of the bakery shop has diminished to the sales counter and a small self-service area where you may sit down with a sandwich or snack.
 When the weather is nice there are also chairs and tables outside.
 The coffee drinks from the automatic machine could taste better, but everything is organic.

 There's another Schubert branch inside the city market, around the corner from St. Anne's church (and you'll find another Hofpfisterei branch there, too).